Osiris9999/To-do/README.md

 ### tell the process to listen to a local port for commands.

+  - get string witha rust server and pass to std::process

 ### initiate a reverse shell to a given host:port.

 ### increment an IP address by 1.